-Blood relation is not necessary to be considered part of the Murphy family.
-Friends are treated like part of the clan.
-The door to Pat and Jim's house was always open.
+Blood relation is not necessary to be considered a Murphy.
+Friends are treated like part of the family.
+The door to Pat and Jim's house has always been open.

 There were years when as many as 60 people would stay overnight at the household three miles west of the Mississippi River.

-“Safe to say you could not walk to the bathroom in the middle of the night without stepping on at least five people,” said Patty Daus, a longtime friend of the family.
+“Safe to say you could not walk to the bathroom in the middle of the night without stepping on at least five people,” said Patty Daus, a longtime family friend.

 Pat took it upon herself to cook as many as three meals a day for those staying under her roof the weekend of the tournament.

 Each night guests were in town, the Murphys would put on a party — never running out of food and always having a steady supply of gin buckets.
-Portapotties, tents in the backyard, you name it, the Murphys took good care of their guests.
+Portapotties, tents in the backyard, you name it, the Murphys valued taking care of their guests.

-But being home at the Murphy house all day was never allowed.
+Being home at the Murphy house all day was never allowed, however.

 “Everybody who stayed here with us had to go watch whoever was playing,” Pat said.
 “That was one of the rules.”